Shapes0/myhp-button-remap/README.md

 Remap F11 key MyHP/HP System Event Utility button

 After some back and forth with Claude I was able to figure this out.
 This is a rudimentary script, use at your own risk.
+Tested on an HP OmniBook, YMMV on other models.

 Custom handler for HP laptop special function keys that don't generate standard keyboard scancodes.